 We do not currently own any of our facilities.
-Our principal executive offices are located in Draper, Utah, where we lease approximately 82,000 square feet of office space under a lease that expires on April 30, 2019.
-We also lease approximately 5,000 square feet of office space in Overland Park, Kansas under a lease that expires in March 2016 and lease additional space at data centers located in Draper, Utah and Austin, Texas, pursuant to leases expiring in June 2016 and May 2017, respectively.
-We believe that our current facilities are sufficient to meet our current needs.
+Our principal executive offices are located in Draper, Utah, where we lease approximately 82,000 square feet of office space under a lease that expires in March 2026.
+We also lease approximately 3,000 square feet of office space in Overland Park, Kansas under a lease that expires in February 2019 and lease additional space at data centers located in Draper, Utah and Austin, Texas, pursuant to leases expiring in June 2016 and May 2017, respectively.